 Delivering this level of service excellence consistently means hiring the very best people in every market, and talent development is a key priority for Rainer.
-Just as the company personalises the guest experience at Four Seasons, so does it customise the career track for its employees, thus placing the right people in the most suitable roles at the optimal time in their careers.
+Just as the company personalizes the guest experience at Four Seasons, so does it customize the career track for its employees, thus placing the right people in the most suitable roles at the optimal time in their careers.

 “As we move forward, we must distinguish between the decisions that are mission critical – those that require the full force of our expertise and experience – versus those where we can afford to take risks.
 Our advantage is in the ability of our people to tell the difference.”